scaleway/ultraviolet/packages/form/README.md

 [![npm version](https://badge.fury.io/js/%40ultraviolet%2Fform.svg)](https://badge.fury.io/js/%40ultraviolet%2Fform)

 Ultraviolet Form is an extension of Ultraviolet UI including everything to build forms using React.
-It is using [React Final Form](https://final-form.org/react) under the hood.
+It is using [React Hook Form](https://react-hook-form.com/) under the hood.

 ## Installation